The Rise of Online to Offline Marketing in China

-Enhancing The Customer Journey
+The Customer Journey – revelx.co

 Most importantly, when you introduce a customer to a physical location, you also increase the likelihood of them continuing to return to the location without being prompted online.

 Data is always touted as an accelerator of growth because it gives you insight into your customers that you don’t have access to as a traditional retailer.

 Having this data enables you to make better marketing and business development decisions to further expand on the growth achieved through O2O marketing.

-How are Retailers Implementing this Channel?
+How are retailers implementing this channel?

-Businesses and retailers are already redistributing their advertising spend so that the lion’s share goes to digital marketing.
-Part of that strategy requires that you implement effective O2O marketing.
-However, O2O marketing isn’t limited to pop-up ads or prompts reminding customers of an annual or seasonal sale.
-Instead, it is far more interactive and customized.
+Businesses and retailers are already redistributing their advertising spending so that the lion’s share goes to digital marketing.
+Part of that strategy requires that you implement effective online to offline marketing.

 It took this online-to-offline experience further during Singles Day of 2018 with brand collaborations that allowed customers to do digital try-on in-store.

 This example shows that customers are more intent to go to a physical location if it completes or adds to the online experience through a meaningful offline experience.

 Consumers want to interact with a product before making a purchase.
 That is to say, this allows them to do product research and compare prices while understanding what they’re buying before they make a purchase.

-The Future of Online to Offline Marketing in China
+The Future of O2O Marketing in China

-To understand the effectiveness of O2O marketing, you must understand the new retail experience.
-Approximately 99.1% of the Chinese population has access to mobile data , and of those, 60% make decisions based on prior research.
+Over one billion of the Chinese population have access to the internet and mainly via mobile, and of those, 60% make decisions based on prior research.

 Additionally, 69% of customers purchase items online after viewing them in-store.
 This is commonly referred to as “showrooming”.